SurgicalInformatics/healthyr_notebooks_materials/README.md

 ### 3.2 Then Restart R

-## 3.3 to then run these this line (same as before, copy-paste to the Console):
+## 3.3 to then run this this line (same as before, copy-paste to the Console):

 ```{r}